fieldtrip/website/tutorial/human_ecog.md

     cfg.avgovertime = 'yes';
     freq_sel = ft_selectdata(cfg, freq_blc);

-**51**) Visualize the spatial distribution of high-frequency-band activity on a cortical mesh of the subject’s brain.
+**51**) Visualize the spatial distribution of high-frequency-band activity on a cortical mesh of the subject's brain.

     cfg              = [];
     cfg.funparameter = 'powspctrm';